 Solar power helps light up Essex railway station

-An Essex railway station has a bright future ahead of after solar-powered LED cats eyes were installed.
+An Essex railway station has a bright future ahead of it after solar-powered LED cats eyes were installed.

 The lights have been installed on a walkway at Thorpe-le-Soken railway station, on the ‘Sunshine Coast’ branch line between Colchester and Clacton-on-Sea.